cd ..

 VOS -->|Containers| DOCKER

 This is where cgroups (control groups) come in.
-They are Linux kernel features responsible for controlling and accounting for resource usage by groups of processes, such as CPU, memory, disk I/O, and process count.
+They are Linux kernel features responsible for controlling and accounting for resource usage by process groups, such as CPU, memory, disk I/O, and the number of processes.

 Despite this, cgroups do not perform isolation between containers.
 Their function is to control and limit the amount of resources each process group can consume.
-The actual isolation is performed by namespaces, which ensure each container has its own view of the operating system.
+The isolation itself is performed by namespaces, which ensure that each container has its own view of the operating system.

-While cgroups control how much of a resource a container can use, namespaces control what it can see within the system.
+While cgroups control how much resource a container can use, namespaces control what it can see in the system.

 Namespace:

-Namespaces were added to the Linux kernel in version 2.6.24 and are what enable process isolation when using the Docker.
-They are responsible for ensuring each container has its own environment, meaning each container will have its own process tree, mount points, etc., preventing one container from interfering with another’s execution.
+Namespaces were added to the Linux kernel in version 2.6.24, and they are what enable process isolation when we use Docker.
+They are responsible for ensuring that each container has its own environment.
+That is, each container will have its own process tree, mount points, etc., preventing one container from interfering with the execution of another.

 PID namespace: